matestack/matestack-ui-core/README.md

 Web-Apps in pure Ruby.
 Javascript/HTML/CSS is only used for adding special, custom UI-Behaviour.

-basemate is designed to write maintainable, dynamic Web-UIs on top of Rails with minimum effort.
+basemate is designed to write maintainable, dynamic Web-UIs on top of Rails and Vue.js with minimum effort.
 In order to increase development speed, basemate's architecture moves back- and frontend development closer together.
 In other words: basemate melts Rails and Vue.js down to one holistic Web App Development Framework.